PixelShell/pvz-portable-modding-base/README.md

 A fork of [PvZ Portable](https://github.com/wszqkzqk/PvZ-Portable) to make it easier to make multi-platform PvZ mods.
 Supports Windows, Linux, Android and Web builds.

+!!
+Does not contain any copyrighted game assets owned by Popcap Games or Electronic Arts.
+You need to provide the main.pak and properties files from your own copy of Plants vs Zombies GOTY edition. !!

 Features:
 - A custom resources folder that's separate from main.pak and properties.
 You can add your mod's own assets here without modifying main.pak at all.
 Resources here override the resources with the same name in main.pak or properties so you can replace assets without having to distribute a modified main.pak or have to patch it.
 You'll have to place this folder along with your own main.pak and properties in the